visor-tech/visor-data-schema/index.md

  |           |
  |           ├── .zarray
  |           |
- |           └── s                     # "s" is a custom dimension specific to visor_raw_images, see "visor_stacks" metadata
+ |           └── s                     # "s" is a custom dimension specific to visor_raw_images, see "visor_stacks"
- |               └─ c                  # "c" is wavelength channel, see "channels" metadata
+ |               └─ c                  # "c" is wavelength channel, see "channels"
  |                  └─ z               # "z" is frame number
  |                     └─ y
  |                        └─ x